borealbirds/WildTrax-dataHarmonization/README.md

 You need to make sure the communication reflect these options.

-# Acquire source data and related documentation to allow reformatting
+# Source data and related documentation to allow reformatting

 All data acquired should be logged in the [project_Integration file](https://github.com/MelinaHoule/WT-Integration/blob/345282009ddcbd465f07789eca1cc0b8ba78e13a/project_Integration.xlsx).

 * Make sure the Organization exists.
-If not,
+If not, create an entry.
-* Acquire sharing agreement
-* Acquire source data and related documentation to allow reformatting.
+* Create a new project entry.
+Marked it as NS (Not Started).
-* Reformat the data.
+* Add PartnerContactInfo for the project
-* Upload data to WildTrax.

-# Reformat the data.
+# Reformatting

-# Upload data to WildTrax
+# Upload to WildTrax

 # Citation